 Mounting holes can be helpful for reducing electromagnetic interference (EMI).
 However, if your mounting hole coordinates are off then your well functioning board will not be secured to its casing.
 Make sure that your coordinates are exact, otherwise there might not be a clear path for to secure your screw.

-For designs where the Printed Circuit Board is mounted to an enclosure, it is vital to start the PCB layout with the mounting holes placed on the right coordinate before populating other components.
+For designs where the Printed Circuit Board is mounted to an enclosure, it is vital to start the PCB assembly with the mounting holes placed on the right coordinate before populating other components.

 5. Excessive Current Density On Thin Copper

 What could go wrong when you’ve covered all your bases by performing power budget calculations at a subcircuit level?
 A mistake is failing to consider the total current passing through the primary voltage signal track.
 Another mistake is failing to provide adequate copper width.
 These mistakes can result in overheating or, in certain cases, for the conducting copper to totally break apart.
 The right power budget analysis should give you a clear indication of the required track width.
-If you’re working with professional PCB design software, like Altium Designer®, you can take advantage of DC drop analysis tools to verify your calculation.
+If you’re working with professional PCB layout software, like Altium Designer®, you can take advantage of DC drop analysis tools to verify your calculation.

 For users who want professional design software, Altium’s CircuitStudio® is the perfect solution.